Current Exhibits

 MAY 19 TO SEPTEMBER 11, 2023

-Along the Bow showcases the artistic legacy of the eastern Bow Valley from Canmore to Mînî Thni (Morley).
-The exhibition will selectively highlight the contributions of resident and visiting artists who have contributed to creating a “picture” of this place along the Bow River.
-Featuring painting, sculpture, original prints, photography and craft, a sense of place and identity will be a central theme of the exhibition.
-Curated by Mary-Beth Laviolette, Associate Curator of Art.
+Along the Bow showcases the artistic legacy of the Bow Valley area, from Canmore to Mînî Thni (Morley).
+The exhibition highlighs the contributions of resident and visiting artists who developed a visual history of communities along the Bow River.
+Featuring painting, sculpture, print making, photography, and craft, a sense of community identity through the eyes of artists becomes a central theme of the exhibition